citrontruc/music-api/Readme.md

 ## Description

 A simple API in dotnet to store albums and let you consult these albums.
 It stores data in sqllite and uses scalar for documentation.
+Linting is handled with csharpier.

 ## Files & Folders